tinayiluo0322/Explainable-AI-Models-for-Edgy-Scenario-Object-Identification-in-Autonomous-Vehicles/README.md

 ---

 ## 8. Final Deliverables
-1. **Slides**: Summarizing the methodology, visual outputs, and insights.
+1. **Manuscript**: Summarizing the methodology, visual outputs, and insights.
 2. **Video Presentation**: Explaining the project and key findings.
 3. **Colab Notebook**: A documented workflow for reproducibility, including data preprocessing, modeling, and explainability visualizations.